Summer Fellows Program FAQs

 As a summer program, your financial aid eligibility during the academic year will not be affected.
 Participation in this program will not count as a quarter of enrollment for financial aid eligibility.

-No, these are both mentored experiential learning opportunities that focus on your education rather than work that the organization would otherwise pay someone to complete.
+No, this is a mentored experiential learning opportunity that focuses on your education rather than work that the organization would otherwise pay someone to complete.

 Program Commitment and Other Activities